SmartyP/xamarin-mapping-sample-apps/README.md

 # xamarin-mapping-sample-apps
 Sample apps using mapping controls via Xamarin.Android (Google Play services) and Xamarin.iOS (MapKit) as well as Xamarin.Forms.
+The source code of these projects was largely pulled from Xamarin's online documentation - please reference the links at the bottom of this page for more details.

 **XamarinMappingDemo** - Contains Xamarin.Android and Xamarin.iOS sample map projects
 **XamarinFormsMappingDemo** - Contains Xamarin.Forms (with Android and iOS support) sample map projects